imronuke/ADPRES/docs/index.md

 ## [Advanced guides](https://imronuke.github.io/ADPRES/card-desc)

-## How to give feedbacks
+# How to give feedbacks
-You may raise and issue or contact me
+You may raise an issue or contact me
 * muhammad.imron[at]adpoly.ac.ae
 * makrus.imron[at]gmail.com

-## How to cite
+# How to cite
 If you find this work helpful, please pray for me.
 And if you use this work for a publication, you mau cite as

 Imron, M. (2019).
 Development and verification of open reactor simulator ADPRES.
 Annals of Nuclear Energy, 133, 580–588. https://doi.org/10.1016/j.anucene.2019.06.049